ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 Interpolation
 ------------

-When read methods effected by QiStreamBehavior (as shown above) are given an index that occurs between two values in a stream, it is the *Mode* object that determines what values will be retrieved.
+When read methods affected by QiStreamBehavior (as shown above) are given an index that occurs between two values in a stream, it is the *Mode* object that determines what values will be retrieved.
 The table below shows how a stream will behave for the mode values